Unrestricted educational grant from Nestle Health Science, makers of IBgard.

 IBgard’s unique site specific targeting technology delivers its ingredients directly to this affected site.
 It is recommended that IBgard be taken 30 minutes before or after meals to soothe the small intestine during times of duress.
 However, it is becoming more and more clear that taking IBgard before the meal may be more effective, as it allows the I-Menthol time to beat the food to the small intestine and get a head start!
 IBgard’s SST technology minimizes the potential for heartburn and anal burning, which are common side effects among older delivery technologies for peppermint oil.
 No heartburn or anal burning was seen with IBgard in this study.

 This product is easily attainable and available at most drug stores.
 Patients tested saw relief in symptoms over the course of 24 hours and continued relief over a 3-4 week period.
-You can read the full clinical study here, or, if you’re interested in giving IBgard a try, you can also print out a coupon for your first purchase here.

 This is an exciting time for peppermint and IBS patients alike!
 Although this treatment is non-perscription, as always, it is recommended that before starting any kind of treatment, you should first consult your physician.